1,000+ Opportunities

 gov) Importance of C3 Continuation for the Commonwealth (Massachusetts Taxpayers Foundation) Key Takeaways from Importance of C3 Continuation for the Commonwealth Current Status and What’s Next Status: Project support complete; C3 funding has now been incorporated into the state budget.
 Massachusetts Early Childhood Funder Collaborative is fiscally sponsored by Philanthropy Massachusetts

-Based on current listing details, eligibility includes: EEC-licensed child care providers (centers and family child care homes) willing to accept children with vouchers or offering equivalent services Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: EEC-licensed child care providers (centers and family child care homes) willing to accept children with vouchers or offering equivalent services.
+Confirm the full requirements in the official notice before applying.